 Yes.
 You will spend at least one full day in the IVF unit as an observer.
 In addition, you will spend time shadowing a senior medical doctor in his/her daily duties.

 IVF treatment is a very emotive and traumatic experience for patients.
 You will be allowed to attend patient consultations with a Senior Clinician as long as the patients have provided appropriate consent.
 However, you will not be allowed to treat patients yourself.

 No. The MSc course is a one year residential course and requires registered students to be resident in Oxford for the duration of the course.

-You will be provided with a list of project titles to choose from.
+We aim to allow you to study a project of your choice.
+Consequently, you will be given a list of project titles to choose from.
 Previous projects have concerned various aspects of pre-implantation genetic diagnosis, the role of the sperm at egg activation, sperm DNA fragmentation, ovarian physiology and the role of the oocyte in infertility, implantation, reproductive immunology, 3-dimensional embryo modelling, the role of cytoplasmic movements in the egg at fertilization, the use of harmonic generation microscopy in evaluating embryo quality, endometriosis, and the effects of routine ART procedures upon sperm physiology.

 No. If you wanted a career as a clinical embryologist, you would then need to apply for a post at an IVF clinic for further training and to obtain an appropriate license to practice.